 Without the feeling of security, abundance, etc., you cannot create abundance in the real world.

 Although it sounds counter-intuitive, it is from a place of acceptance that we make positive change.
 If we are not accepting of what is right now, we are not accepting of life and therefore the power of life cannot flow through us.
 When I argue with reality, I lose – but only 100 percent of the time. ~Byron Katie

 8. Accepting your yucky (that’s the technical term) feelings

 The opposite of accepting feelings is avoiding them.
-Avoidance techniques like the use of alcohol, drugs, eating, or shopping intensify our bad feelings and add new problems.
+Avoidance techniques like the use of alcohol, drugs, eating, or shopping intensifies our bad feelings and adds new problems.
 Your feelings are more likely to change with an accepting, non-judgmental attitude toward them.
 So instead of resisting or avoiding feelings, open up to them, sit with them, get to know them.